 What is a digital perm?

 The technique originated in Korea and Japan, where soft, voluminous curls are a cornerstone of modern styling.
-As a Korean perm technique, it uses signature variations like the S-curl and C-curl to give clients natural-looking movement rather than tight, uniform ringlets.
+This Korean perm style uses signature variations like the S-curl and C-curl to give clients natural-looking movement rather than tight, uniform ringlets.

 At Miin in Orchard, we use Korean digital perm methods refined by our stylists’ training in Seoul.
 The result is effortless, bouncy texture that looks like your hair naturally falls that way.

-C-curl focuses the curl at the very ends of the hair, creating an inward or outward curve like the letter “C”.
-This C curl perm style is perfect for bob to shoulder-length hair that needs polished shape without heavy volume.
-C-curls frame the face and give a put-together look with minimal styling effort.
+Gentle inward hook at the ends — the most natural everyday Korean wave.
+A C curl perm is perfect for bob to shoulder-length hair that needs polished shape without heavy volume.
+Frames the face with minimal styling effort.

 Digital perm vs cold perm